On This Page

 - Possible values:internet,recurring,install,oci,oci_attempted, andoci_failure

-- Set to1for registration or first transaction and2for subsequent transactions.
+- Set the value to1for registration or first transaction and2for subsequent transactions.

 Some types of sales transactions require additional fields.
 The need for these fields